triton-inference-server/server/docs/client.rst

   $ docker build -t tensorrtserver_client -f Dockerfile.client .

-You can optionally add *-\\-build-arg "PYVER=<ver>"* to set the Python version that you want the Python client library built for.
-Supported values for *<ver>* are 2.6 and 3.5, with 3.5 being the default.
+You can optionally add *-\\-build-arg "UBUNTU_VERSION=<ver>"* to set the Ubuntu version that you want the client library built for.
+Supported values for *<ver>* are 16.04 and 18.04, with 16.04 being the default.

 After the build completes the tensorrtserver_client docker image will contain the built client libraries and examples, and will also be